-4. PROPERTY AND EQUIPMENT
+4. PROPERTY AND EQUIPMENT, NET

-Property and equipment consist of the following (in thousands):
+Property and equipment consist of the following:

-Asset Life J January 30, 2016 anuary 31, 2015 Property and equipment: Land and land improvements \$ 3,403 \$ 3,403 Building and improvements 20-25 yrs 35,548 35,548 Material handling equipment 10-15 yrs 48,345 48,479 Leasehold improvements 3-15 yrs 317,410 339,474 Store fixtures and equipment 3-10 yrs 218,566 231,797 Capitalized software 3-10 yrs 177,849 120,054 Construction in progress 8,357 24,644 809,478 803,399 Less accumulated depreciation and amortization (518,498) (493,098) Property and equipment, net \$ 290,980 \$ 310,301
+January 28, 2017 Jan uary 30, 2016

+(in tho usands )

+Property and equipment:

+Land and land improvements \$ 3,403 \$ 3,403

+Building and improvements 35,548 35,548

+Material handling equipment 48,345 48,345

+Leasehold improvements 317,884 317,410

+Store fixtures and equipment 223,873 218,566

+Capitalized software 204,901 177,849

+Construction in progress 7,316 8,357

+841,270 809,478

+Less accumulated depreciation and amortization (576,990) (518,498)

+Property and equipment, net \$ 264,280 \$ 290,980

-The Company conducted a review of its store portfolio using business hurdles management designed to enhance profitability and improve overall operating results.
+During fiscal 2013, the Company conducted a review of its store portfolio using business hurdles management designed to enhance profitability and improve overall operating results.
 Based on this review, the Company compiled a list of underperforming stores targeted for closure (the "Disposition List").
-As a result of this review the Company closed 32 stores in Fiscal 2015, 35 stores in Fiscal 2014 and 41 stores in Fiscal 2013.
-The Company also identified additional underperforming stores for which the Company will review its options for improving their financial performance, including but not limited to negotiating occupancy relief, in order to achieve the business hurdles.
+As a result of this review the Company closed 34 stores in Fiscal 2016, 32 stores in Fiscal 2015, 35 stores in Fiscal 2014, and 41 stores in fiscal 2013.
+The Company updates this review annually and has identified additional stores for which the Company will review its options for improving their financial performance, including but not limited to negotiating occupancy relief, in order to achieve the business hurdles.
 If these stores are unable to do so, then the Company will move them to the Disposition List.

-At January 30, 2016, the Company performed impairment testing on 1,069 stores with a total net book value of \$114.5 million.
-During Fiscal 2015, the Company recorded \$2.4 million of impairment charges primarily related to 22 underperforming stores, of which 10 were fully impaired and 12 were partially impaired.
-Of the 22 underperforming stores 17 were in the U.S. and five were in Canada.
-As of January 30, 2016, the aggregate net book value of the stores that were partially impaired was approximately \$1.2 million, which the Company determined to be recoverable based on an estimate of discounted future cash flows.
-Consistent with its impairment policy, the Company concluded that changes in circumstances affecting the carrying value of stores included on the Disposition List required the Company to review all stores included on the Disposition List regardless of whether the store had been open for at least two years.
+At January 28, 2017, the Company performed impairment testing on 1,039 stores with a total net book value of \$91.4 million.
+During Fiscal 2016, the Company recorded \$2.7 million of impairment charges primarily related to 28 underperforming stores, of which 11 were fully impaired and 17 were partially impaired.
+As of January 28, 2017, the aggregate net book value of the stores that were partially impaired was approximately \$1.0 million, which the Company determined to be recoverable based on an estimate of discounted future cash flows.
+Consistent with its impairment policy, the Company concluded that changes in circumstances affecting the carrying value of stores included on the Disposition List required the Company to review all stores included on the Disposition List regardless of whether the store had achieved comparable sales status.
 Impairment charges for all stores were recorded as a result of revenue and/or gross margins not meeting targeted levels and accelerated store lease termination dates.